ngtvspc/jabber_plus/README.md

 # Jabber+ #

 A rip-off of Google+ only in name.
-This repository stores custom emoticons for the Cisco Jabber chat client.
+This repository stores some custom emoticons for the Cisco Jabber chat client.
+Anyone should feel free to contribute!
+Makes Jabber a little more fun. :beers:

 ## Installing ##